 09/2004 - 06/2005 University of Granada, Granada, Spain

 I started in September 2011 as a Postdoctoral Research Fellow at the European Southern Observatory, Santiago, Chile.
 Since May 2015, I am a staff member, supporting UT2 and UT3.
-I am instrument scientist for VIMOS and also part of the instrument teams of VIMOS, VISIR, and ESPRESSO.
+I am instrument scientist for X-hooter and also part of the instrument teams of VIMOS, VISIR, and ESPRESSO.
 I am the project scientist for the observation preparation tool GudieCam.

 Av.
 Alonso de Cordova 3107